 Service.
-One continuous year of service is required for an individual to take a leave of absence for family care,
+One continuous year of service is required for an individual to take a leave of absence for family care.

 Hours.
-In the 12 months prior to the leave, the individual must have worked at least 1250 hours.
+In the 12 months prior to the leave, the individual must have worked at least 1,250 hours.

 Holding the job.
 The job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or leave taken through a reduced work schedule, the job may be held for the time equivalent to 12 weeks of the employee’s work schedule.
 If department operations permit, the employing department may hold the job beyond 12 weeks, but no longer than the 6 months of EST.

 Pay.
 Incidental sick time for care of family members, vacation and personal floating holidays are used at the start of the leave, followed by unpaid leave.
 Additional paid time may be available for parents when eligible for the birth and adoption parental leave (BAPL).

 Benefits.
 An individual on a paid family care leave will continue to have benefits coverage.
 The University continues to pay the employer contribution during a family care leave.
 If enrolled in Flexible Spending Accounts (FSA) these benefits are frozen until the individual returns from leave.
 The dependent care FSA can only be used when the employee is actively at work.
 Any health claims incurred while on leave can be submitted to the health care FSA for reimbursement once the employee returns to work.